marcosricardoss/flask-restful-skeleton/README.md

 - **repository**: Contains the repository implementations.
 Each repository implementation has its own package and is a subclass of the Repository class.

-## Run The Application
+## Configuring and Running The Application

-In order to run the application, it is necessary to have a database configured.
-With that done, is necessary to passe the database URI to the application via environment variables.
+The following steps are required to run the application

+**Configure The Database**

 This **Flask HTTP REST API** skeleton support to work with PostgreSQL and SQLite databases.
+With the database configured, you need to make the database URI containing the database credentials to access it.
+This URI will be set later for application through environment variables.

-Database URLs examples:
+Database URIs examples:

-	PostgreSQL: 'postgresql+psycopg2://postgres:123@127.0.0.1:15432/olist_test'
+	PostgreSQL: postgresql+psycopg2://username:123@127.0.0.1:15432/database_name
-	SQLite: 'sqlite:////home/user/app.db'
+	SQLite: sqlite:////home/user/app.db

+**Install The Dependencies**

-To make sure about the *dependency isolation* is recommended to use the *[venv](http://https://docs.python.org/3/library/venv.html "venv")* to create a virtual environment.
+To make sure about the *[dependency isolation](https://12factor.net/dependencies "dependency isolation")* is recommended to use the *[venv](http://https://docs.python.org/3/library/venv.html "venv")* to create a virtual environment.

-After downloading the cloned open the project directory and install the dependencies with the below *pip* command:
+After downloading or cloned this repository, open the project directory and install the dependencies with the below *pip* command:

 `pip install -r requirements.txt`

+**Setting The Environment Variables**

+To execute the application, do database migrations or performing any other command, it is necessary to configure two environment variables: FLASK_ENV and DATABASE_URL.
+These variables inform the Flask what is the environment of execution and the URI to access the database.

+In Linux or Unix-like, this command will look like this:

+`export FLASK_ENV=development`<br>
+`export DATABASE_URL=postgresql+psycopg2://username:123@127.0.0.1:15432/database_name`<br>

+The FLASK_ENV is a Flask environment variable using to configure the flask execution.
+In this **Flask HTTP REST API** skeleton it is used to load the right database URI for the environment specified (development or production). **If FLASK_ENV it not informed the flask will run in production mode.**

+**Perform Database Migration**

-And the database migrations with:
+You can do the database migrations with the following commands:

 `flask db init`<br>
 `flask db migrate`<br>
 `flask db upgrade`<br>

-Note: This will add a migrations folder to your application.
+Note: This will create the *migrations* folder to the application.
 The contents of this folder need to be added to version control along with your other source files.

-**Running on Development**

-To run the application, we need to add two variables to the environment: **FLASK_ENV** and **DATABASE_URL**.
-The first one informs the Flask the type of environment and the second is the URL to the database source.

-In Linux SO this command will look like this:
+**Running as development mode**

+In development, you can use the built-in development server with the 'flask run' command.
+Remember to set the environment and the database URI:

-`export FLASK_ENV=development`<br>
+`export FLASK_ENV=development`
-`export DATABASE_URL=postgresql+psycopg2://postgres:password@127.0.0.1:15432/database_name`<br>
+`export DATABASE_URL=postgresql+psycopg2://postgres:password@127.0.0.1:15432/database_name`

-And to run the application do:

 `Flask run`

-To facilitate the development process we can use .env file to load variables to the environment.
-The *local.env* file, in the *app* folder, is an example for a .env file.
+For a smoother work-flow on development, you can use a .env file to load the database URI.
+The *local.env* file, in the *app* folder, is an example of use to .env file.

 **Running on Production**